 All screenshots se automatically saves on Desktop, and this can cause an agglomeration of this space where we usually have other files.
 Ideally it would be that all screenshots are saved automatically in a dedicated folder, leaving working space free for other files.

-We can do this with help Terminal, where we run one commandline where we indicate the location (a folder) where the screenshots are saved.
+We can do this with help Port, where we run one commandline where we indicate the location (a folder) where the screenshots are saved.

 How to change Desktop location with another location where screenshots are saved on macOS